php-ru/symfony-docs-ru/validation.rst

     Most of the time, you won't interact directly with the ``validator`` service or need to worry about printing out the errors.
 Most of the time, you'll use validation indirectly when handling submitted form data.
-For more information, see the :ref:`forms-form-validation`.
+For more information, see :ref:`how to validate Symfony forms <validating-forms>`.

 You could also pass the collection of errors into a template::